simdangelo/simdangelo.github.io/content/blog/spark-dataframe-api-functions/index.md

 - we created partitions by grouping by `itemLocation` and `lastUpdated_timestamp`, and ordering by `lastUpdated_timestamp`.
 In this way we forced the sorting so that we are sure not to remove duplicates randomly;
 - to each record in each partition we assigned an ascending integer, in particular we assign `1` to each record we want to keep in the new DF;
-- only records with a value of `1` are taken in each partition
+- only records with a value of `1` are taken in each partition.